im-practices/.github/README.md

       - Expected: `runs-on: ubuntu-latest`
       - Not Expected: `runs-on: [ubuntu-latest]`
     - [ ] Outside of script blocks, use single `'` instead of double `"`
+    - [ ] For any secrets, document whether it is an org, repo or environment level secret